LincolnSteinLab/gdc-viewer/README.md

 This section just goes over some areas of the code to help new developers navigate.

 ## js/Model
 These files override the function for printing to the feature dialog.
 It overrides the get function to display content that requires extra API calls (on top of the call to grab the whole track).
-For example, this is used to generate the projects table shown on SSMs and gene feature dialogs.
+For example, this is used to generate the projects table shown on Mutations and gene feature dialogs.

 ## js/Store/SeqFeature
 These files connect the GDC API to JBrowse by creating a set of features based on an API call.